 Returning in 2020 for his eighth season with Team Novo Nordisk is Italian fast man Andrea Peron.
 On the back of a consistent 2019 campaign that was complete with top 10 placings from the Amgen Tour of California in May to the Tour of Taihu Lake in October, Peron rode on the front foot with the highlight being a podium on Stage 3 of the Tour of Estonia and second in the final points classification.

-Italian Andrea Peron is known for his power and fearlessness in the sprints.
+The 31-year-old from the Veneto is known for his power and fearlessness in the sprints.
 In Team Novo Nordisk’s first year, he earned 14 top ten finishes, including podiums at Canada’s Tour de Beauce and the Tour of China.
-Twice Peron rode in the day’s main breakaway at the iconic one-day Italian race Milan-San Remo for most of the 298-kilometer event, proudly bringing worldwide attention to the Team Novo Nordisk jersey.
+Three times Peron rode in the day’s main breakaway at the iconic one-day Italian race Milan-San Remo for most of the 298-kilometer event, proudly bringing worldwide attention to the Team Novo Nordisk jersey.

 Peron was drawn to sports at a very early age.
-He enjoyed motor racing at first, but at 10 his parents found it too risky, and so he switched to cycling and soon began competing.
+He enjoyed motor racing at first, but at 10, his parents found it too risky, and so he switched to cycling and soon began competing.
 He immediately found success and was already winning races in his first year.
 As he continued winning throughout Italy, he realized he might have the talent to be a professional cyclist.

 At 16, when Peron was diagnosed with type 1 diabetes, he thought his dream of racing was over.
 Fortunately, his doctor encouraged him to continue training and to use the bike as a way to manage his condition.
 After four successful seasons with Cyber Team-VC Breganze, the young sprinter was introduced to Team Novo Nordisk Sport Director, Massimo Podenzana, and joined the team the following season.